dgilland/sqlservice/docs/client.rst

     users = db.User.save([{...}, {...}, User(...), User(...)])

-You can delete a model:
+You can destroy a model:

 .. code-block:: python